From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding: Execution-Time Prediction ( )

-\subsubsection{\mypredictor Model}
+\subsection{\mypredictor Model}

 Given the graph encoded from the ADG, predicting execution times presents two main challenges.
-First, it introduces complex temporal dependencies along type-1 edges: actions at earlier nodes can propagate delays that affect the execution times of latter nodes' actions.
-Second, it introduces complex inter-agent dependencies along type-2 edges: the execution of one agent's action directly constrains the timing of another's.
+First, it introduces complex temporal dependencies along Type-1 edges: actions at earlier nodes can propagate delays that affect the execution times of actions at later nodes.
+Second, it introduces complex inter-agent dependencies along Type-2 edges: the execution of one agent's action directly constrains the timing of another's.
 These dependencies are often non-local and span multiple hops in the graph.
-Thus, traditional sequential or time-series prediction models are inadequate.
+Thus, traditional sequential or time-series prediction models~\cite{ge2023congestion} are inadequate.
 To address these challenges, we propose \mypredictor, as shown in~\cref{fig:method_predictor}.
-The model is composed of three components: (1) an \emph{Intra-Agent Temporal Encoder} that captures the long-range temporal dependencies within each agent’s action sequence, (2) an \emph{Inter-Agent Graph Encoder} that captures dependencies across agents using the graph structure, and (3) an \emph{Execution Time Head} that generates either time point estimates or distributions of execution time predictions.
+The model consists of three components: (1) an \emph{Intra-Agent Temporal Encoder} that captures the long-range temporal dependencies within each agent’s action sequence, (2) an \emph{Inter-Agent Graph Encoder} that captures dependencies across agents using the graph structure, and (3) an \emph{Execution Time Head} that generates per-action execution time and kinodynamic-state predictions.